dinz97/Lifestyle-Daily-Stress-Level/README.md

 * Wellbeing_and_lifestyle_data_Kaggle.csv: This dataset contains 15,977 survey responses with 24 attributes describing how respondents live their lives.
 * Lifestyle&DailyStressLevel: Jupyter Notebook to prepare data and perform analysis.

+The notebook contains data exploration to answer questions mentioned above.
+Markdown cells were used to guide the thought process of the analysis.

 ## Results
 Summary of the key findings:
 1. Key Finding 1